 If you are expecting, you likely feel pressure to buy the latest and the greatest baby gear.
 The underlying message sent to new moms is the way to prepare for a baby is to buy baby things.

-Baby gear is necessary, but make sure buying baby things is balanced with quality pregnancy, childbirth and postpartum education.
+Baby gear is necessary, but make sure buying baby things is balanced with quality pregnancy, childbirth and postpartum education and support.

 Mistakes Pregnant Women Make in The First Trimester